Scholarships for DREAMers

 “We have a lot of general grants and scholarships available, but the most common scholarships available are the general grant scholarship which is a scholarship of $300 that gives students the opportunity to use that money towards tuition, gas, food, or any emergency necessity that would be necessary for the success of a student while in college.
 The second most common would be the legal fees scholarship which is a $500 scholarship that is used towards any type of legal fees or legal attorney the student might endure.”

 There is also financial aid for DREAMers.
-It is called the California Dream Act, and it makes enrolled DREAMers eligible for financial aid.
+It is called the California Dream Act Application, and it makes enrolled DREAMers eligible for state financial aid.
 The deadline for the California Dream Act is March 2.

 There are many community-based scholarships that DREAMers can take advantage of as well.
 CSUSB is a partner college of Dream US, a scholarship website that helps students get a college education debt free despite their legal status.